steele2721/Mobile-app-cse5236/README.md

 * GitHub supports [Markdown](https://daringfireball.net/projects/markdown/syntax) in nearly every text field on this site, which is how I wrote this very stylish document.
 I would especially look at the "code" section.
 * Every directory can have its own README page if necessary.

+###Parse Information
+*[Here](https://www.parse.com/docs/android/guide) is the tutorial on using Parse within the application.
+After reading trough it, it does look like we can have multiple user databases.
+I have yet to see how we cna share the DBs but I would be surprised if they did not have that capability.
+This looks like it will very easy to implement, we just need to figure out how we want to use it.

 If I think of anything else to write here I'll update as needed.